Go to home page

-These are explained in more detail in the construction section below.
+These techniques are explained in more detail in the construction section below.

 Materials and tools

-All these materials came from DIY stores but you wont find all the materials in every store.
+All these materials, except the wire mesh, came from DIY superstores.
 Some of the items are only stocked in one particular store so be prepared to hunt round all the main DIY shops to get everything you need.
-The materials for Kali's house cost about £200.
+The materials for this house cost about £200.

 Pine sections (square) 30x15mm 2.5m